Skip Navigation

 • Increase the number of approved contracted homes for licensed home child care agencies

-If you are seeking to enroll in the CWELCC System, the Region will not be able to confirm CWELCC funding eligibility at this time.
-Operators that are not approved to enroll in the CWELCC System can still proceed with their new licence application with the Ministry of Education.
+If you are seeking to enroll in CWELCC, the Region will not be able to confirm CWELCC funding eligibility at this time.

 Fee Reduction

-As of December 31, 2022, participating child care operators are required to reduce their child care fees by 52.75 per cent from their March 2022 rates to a minimum of $12 per day.
+As of December 31, 2022, participating child care operators are required to reduce child care fees by 52.75 per cent from March 2022 rates to a minimum of $12 per day.

-Child care operators that enroll in the CWELCC System in 2023 will receive funding only for the portion of the year between the enrollment date and December 31, 2023, with no funding provided towards retroactive rebates.
+Child care operators that enroll in CWELCC will receive funding from the enrollment date, with no funding provided towards retroactive rebates.

 There are two types of child care fees: base fees and non-base fees.